A Night to Remember (book): Critical commentaries

 The book received widespread praise from contemporary critics.
 The New York Times called it "stunning ... one of the most exciting books of this or any other year".
 The Atlantic Monthly praised the book for doing "a magnificent job of re-creative chronicling, enthralling from the first word to the last."
 Entertainment Weekly said that it was "seamless and skillful... it's clear why this is many a researcher's Titanic bible", while USA Today described it as "the most riveting narrative of the disaster."

 The secret to Lord's success, according to the New York Herald Tribunes critic Stanley Walker, was that he used "a kind of literary pointillism, the arrangement of contrasting bits of fact and emotion in such a fashion that a vividly real impression of an event is conveyed to the reader."
 Walker highlighted the way that Lord had avoided telling the story through the prism of social class, which had been the usual style of previous narratives, and instead successfully depicted the human element of the story by showing how those aboard reacted to the disaster whatever their class.

 Steven Biel, an American cultural historian, notes the novelistic way in which Lord tells the story.
 The book depicts events through the eyes of multiple individuals, violating simple chronology to present an overlapping series of narratives.
 Nathaniel Philbrick, writing in the introduction to the fiftieth anniversary edition of A Night to Remember, notes that at the time of publication it was the first significant book about Titanic for nearly forty years.
-He argues that the book's hallmarks are its restraint, brevity and readability, which downplays the extravagant and mythical aspects of the disaster and instead puts in the foreground the stories of the people on the ship.
+He argues that the book's hallmarks are its restraint, brevity and readability, which downplay the extravagant and mythical aspects of the disaster and instead put in the foreground the stories of the people on the ship.
 The narrative builds suspense, making the reader care about the characters and revisit the disaster from their perspective.
 It tells the story in a highly visual and aural way, describing the sights and sounds of the night of the disaster "with the immediacy of a live broadcast or a television documentary", as Biel puts it.